SHIRO: Near-Optimal Communication Strategies for Distributed Sparse Matrix Multiplication: Conclusion

 \section{Conclusion}

-In this paper, we propose a communication-efficient distributed framework, \texttt{SHIRO}, to address the communication bottleneck in distributed sparse matrix-matrix multiplication (SpMM).
-We address inefficient communication strategies by: (1) a fine-grained, sparsity-aware communication strategy that exploits sparsity patterns to eliminate redundant data transfers, and (2) a hierarchical communication strategy that leverages two-tier network architectures to minimize communication across slow network links.
-Extensive experiments on real-world datasets demonstrate that our approach reduces communication overhead effectively and improves performance significantly.
+In this paper, we propose a communication-efficient distributed framework, \method{}, to address the communication bottleneck in distributed sparse matrix-matrix multiplication (SpMM).
+We address inefficient communication strategies by: (1) a fine-grained, sparsity-aware communication strategy that exploits sparsity patterns to eliminate redundant data transfers, and (2) a hierarchical communication strategy that leverages two-tier network architectures to minimize communication across slow network links. {Extensive experiments on real-world datasets demonstrate that our approach significantly reduces communication overhead, improves SpMM performance, and achieves substantial speedups in GNN training with minimal preprocessing overhead.}

+\begin{acks} We thank the anonymous reviewers for their valuable comments and suggestions.
+This project was supported by JSPS KAKENHI Grant Number JP25K15142 and the RIKEN Junior Research Associate Program. \end{acks}

+Optimization Notice: Software and workloads used in performance tests may have been optimized for performance only on Intel microprocessors.
+Performance tests, such as SYSmark and MobileMark, are measured using specific computer systems, components, software, operations and functions.
+Any change to any of those factors may cause the results to vary.
+You should consult other information and performance tests to assist you in fully evaluating your contemplated purchases, including the performance of that product when combined with other products.
+For more information go to \url{http://www.intel.com/performance}.

+Intel, Xeon, and Intel Xeon Phi are trademarks of Intel Corporation in the U.S. and/or other countries.